 Joe Mirza Introduces You to Tai Sabaki and Its Function in Karate Moves

-“If you draw a line from the top of your head, going through your nose to your groin and from one shoulder to the hip and from the other shoulder to the hip, within two inches of that are all your vital organs,” Joe Mirza continues.
+“If you draw a line from the top of your head, going through your nose to your groin and from one shoulder to the hip and from the other shoulder to the hip, within 2 inches of that are all your vital organs,” Joe Mirza continues.
 “That’s where people attack you.”

 Using Tai Sabaki to Enhance Karate Moves Against Attacks